scribbletune/scribbletune/README.md

 - Apply filter(s) (optional)
 - Render track to a Midi file
 - Import the midi file to your favorite music production application like Ableton Live, Reason or Cubase.

+####Note
+Currently the application expects flattened notes in their sharp notations.
+For example, you'd need to specify A# for a B flat note.